University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic05/06-summary.md

   we looked at `.gitignore`: "I don't want files that end with `.class` to be in my repository, so I add the 'pattern' `*.class`".

-  Patterns are something that you'll see treated formally if you take [COMP 3030:
-  Automata Theory and Formal Languages] where you'll learn about "regular expressions" and their corresponding abstract representation as automata (sort of like graphs).
+  Patterns are something that you'll see treated formally if you take a course introducing automata and state machines where you'll learn about "regular expressions" and their corresponding abstract representation as automata (sort of like graphs).
 * You've learned that some commands can launch *other commands* on your behalf.
   This is something that you'll actually see in two other courses implicitly and
-  explicitly: implicitly in COMP 3350 as a "design pattern" and explicitly in COMP 3430 as... well, the mechanical API for how programs launch other programs (your shell :shell: *is* a program, it's job is to start *other* programs).
+  explicitly: implicitly a software engineering course as a "design pattern" and explicitly in an operating systems course as... well, the mechanical API for how programs launch other programs (your shell :shell: *is* a program, it's job is to start *other* programs).
 * You've learned a little bit more about how Git works in terms of how to compare different text files to one another (Git uses something like `diff` internally).